Heroku Ruby Support

 or RACK_ENV

-environment variable is present.
-Prior to ActiveRecord 4.1, which is used by Rails 4.1+, a database.yml
+environment variable exist.
+Before ActiveRecord 4.1, which Rails 4.1+ uses, a database.yml

-file already exists, it will be replaced with ActiveRecord 4.1.
+file exists, it will be replaced with ActiveRecord 4.1.
 The database.yml

 file is created as Ruby code that dynamically creates its output by parsing the DATABASE_URL

-At the end of the build, the application will be checked for potentially problematic application configuration via the rails runner
+At the end of the build, the application is checked for potentially problematic application configuration via the rails runner

 interface.